kdlug/git-cheat-sheet/RADME.md

 # Git Cheat Sheet

-## Change the author and name in existing commits
+## Changing the author and name in existing commits

 Change the name and/or email address in existing commits.
 It rewrite the entire history of your Git repository.